 You Don’t Have to Be Totally Fault-Free to Recover Compensation

-Under California’s comparative negligence rule, motorcyclists still have a claim for damages even if they played a role in causing the accident.
-If you were partially at fault for the crash, the amount of compensation you can receive is reduced in proportion to your share of the blame.
+For example, let’s say you were partially at fault for the crash.
+The amount of compensation you can receive is reduced in proportion to your share of the blame.

 California Comparative Negligence Example